omrirz/kalk/README.md

 ## Usage

-1. Once you launched the app hit cmd+5 to open Kalk.
+1. Once you launched the app hit Cmd+5 (Mac) ot Alt+5 (Linux, Windows) to open Kalk.
+(You can also use the menubar button to show Kalk. double-click on Ubuntu)

 2. Start typing and Kalk will compute the result as you go.
 3. At the bottom left corner there is a settings button.
 Use it!